WhenTheSUNdreams/WhenTheSUNdreams/README.md

 [@fqlsehope](https://github.com/fqlsehope)
 - These people are cool, check them out NOW!!

-This will become a blank account in a few months or so.
-I'm mostly active on [@FOOLSLULLABY](https://github.com/FOOLSLULLABY).
+Planning to completely remake readme's on this account and [@FOOLSLULLABY](https://github.com/FOOLSLULLABY).
 >
-This is just an extended DOs and DONTs now.
+This is just an extended DOs and DONTs for now.

 >
 **Do NOT call me 1 eggs, please, makes me uncomfortable. even as a joke.**